vortexlab-uclouvain/flups/README.md

 ## How to use a solver?

 ### Detailed reference
-The scientific background of the library is explained in "Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019 (under review)".
+The scientific background of the library is explained in "Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019" and in "Balty et al., **FLUPS - a flexible and performant massively parallel Fourier transform library**, IEEE Transactions on Parallel and Distributed Systems, 2022 (under review)".

 FLUPS solves two types of equations:
 - laplacian(phi) = rhs, with phi and rhs either scalars or vectors